What it means to be a CASA

 They say it takes a village to raise a child.
 Becoming a CASA means becoming part of our village of support for abused and neglected children in Philadelphia.
 Volunteers are paired with professional social workers who support them every step of the way.
 We provide ongoing training as well as opportunities to gather with other volunteers to share ideas and offer support.
 CASA also maintains strong working relationships with other Philadelphia area non-profits who support foster children and with whom we collaborate in particularly complicated cases.

 How to Become A Volunteer

 The first step in becoming a volunteer is to attend an information session and complete an application.
 Once you have attended an information session and your application has been submitted, we will contact you to schedule an interview.
-During the interview you will be asked to elaborate on some of your answers, as well as your autobiography.
-You will also be asked for consent to complete a criminal background check.
+During the interview, you will be asked to elaborate on some of your answers, as well as your autobiography.
+You will also be asked for consent to complete a criminal background check